stephenkostas/apostrophe-documentation/tutorials/core-concepts/pages-and-navigation/connecting-pages.md

 **"Why** `_url`**?"** The URL isn't a permanent part of the page object that lives in the database.
 Anything that is dynamically set and not part of the database starts with `_`, so it doesn't get accidentally stored back to mongodb.

-## Linking to the subpages of the home page \("tab" navigation\)
+## Example: "Tab" Navigation

 A common navigation design is to have a row of "tabs" at the top.
+In this example, you'll link to the subpages of the home page to create your tabs.

-Want to display those no matter where in the site you are?
-Add this to your `home.html`:
+First, add this to your `home.html`:

 {% code-tabs %}
 {% code-tabs-item title="lib/modules/apostrophe-pages/views/home.html" %}